sarxos/uhuru-cloud-test/README.md

 # Development Notes

-On how to create JAX-WS web service using Tomcat 7.0, Apache Axis, Maven and Eclipse WTP (Juno).
+On how to create JAX-WS web service using Tomcat 7.0, reference JAX-WS implementation, Maven, Eclipse WTP (Juno) and deploy it to Uhuru AppCloud.

 ## Create Web Service